Marford: History

 Marford was formerly always pronounced and spelt Merford, and continued to be written as such on the township rate books until 1804.
 The name is English in origin, and may mean either the "ford of the mere", or refer to "mere" in its alternative sense of "boundary".
 The Rofft was the site of an Iron Age hill fort and later a motte and bailey castle.
 Due to the history of the Rofft no physical remains are visible at the site.
-At the time of Domesday Merford was part of the English county of Chester, although it soon after became part of the Welsh kingdom of Powys Fadog.
+At the time of the Domesday Book Merford was part of the English county of Chester, although it soon after became part of the Welsh kingdom of Powys Fadog.
 It returned to English administration in 1282, becoming under the manorial system part of Merford commote of the Lordship of Bromfield.
 It once formed a small enclave of Flintshire completely surrounded by Denbighshire.
 As the parish of "Marford and Hoseley" this status continued until the creation of the county of Clwyd in 1974.
 Formerly in the ancient parish of Gresford, in 1840 the township of Marford and Hoseley became part of the newly formed parish of Rossett.

 A detached part of Marford (or Merford) township lay in neighbouring Rossett, next to the bridge over the River Alyn, until 1884.
 This contained the Marford and Hoseley tenants' mill, with the result that the building often known today as Rossett Mill is still confusingly, though more correctly, referred to as Marford Mill.

 The rural area to the south-east of Marford was historically known as Hoseley.
-It was originally a separate township, and was recorded in the Domesday book as "Odeslei" and later as "Hodeslei", meaning Oda or Hoda's lea (meadow).
+It was originally a separate township, and was recorded in the Domesday Book as "Odeslei" and later as "Hodeslei", meaning Oda or Hoda's lea (meadow).
 The name is still attached to several farms, roads and other features.
 There was an adjacent estate known as Horsley ("horse-pasture"), which is sometimes confused with Hoseley, although the names have different origins.